This radar was used in a field project run by the National Center for Atmospheric Research in Taiwan.

 Radar is short for "radio detection and ranging".
-A transmitter sends pulses of high frequency radio waves.
+A transmitter emits pulses of high frequency electromagnetic waves (radio waves).
+These waves strike conductive objects and are backscattered to the receiver.
 A radar echo shows up on a monitor and shows where the object is located..
 A computer measures the time it takes for the signal to reflect off the target and then calculates how far away it is.

 There are many scientific uses of radar, but the most well-known by the public is weather radar.
-Weather radar is an important tool in weather forecasting and helps make the forecasts more accurate.
-Scientists also use radar to study different aspects of the atmosphere, such as wind patterns and air pollution.
-Radar is also used by space probes such as Magellan to map the surfaces of other planets.
+Weather radar is an important forecasting tool, especially for very short-term forecasts.
+Radar is also used to study other aspects of the atmosphere, such as mapping wind patterns.
+For example, if scientists know how the wind is blowing in the upper atmosphere, they can predict what areas could be affected by air pollution.
+Planetary probes such as Magellan also use radar for surface mapping missions.

 You might also be interested in:

-Radar is important to weather forecasters because it can detect rain and hail.
-The radar bounces radio waves off water particles in clouds.
-A computer measures how long it takes for the radio waves to...more
+Radar is important to weather forecasters because it can detect rain and hail in clouds.
+The radar emits radio waves in all directions.
+When a radio wave hits water or ice particles, some of the energy...more

 Wind is moving air.
 Warm air rises, and cool air comes in to take its place.
 This movement creates different pressures in the atmosphere which creates the winds around the globe.
 Since the Earth spins,...more